quebic-source/searchbox-core/README.md

 <T> void sace(T object) throws SearchBoxOperationsException
 ```
 * **insert** Check id is exists.
 Not allow for duplicate ids.
 * **update** Check id is exists.
 Then modify perticular model.
-Otherwise rised Id is not found exception.
+Otherwise raised Id is not found exception.
 * **save** Check id is exists.
-Id exists update the model.
-Otherwise insert new model.
+If Id is exists update the model.
+Otherwise insert a new model.